marwahaha/tonys/README.md

 A user subscribtion service for new & exsiting customers, Migration of current domain name,

-## Projects first branch "boiler-plate-house-keeping-local-environ-project-spec-setup"

-B-P-H-K-L-E-P-S-S.md

-## Projects second branch "netifly-deploy"

-I am choosing to deploy the projet to netfily's service for the reason of continoues intergration & development, this means that each new branch that I will version control to Git-Hub will be automatically deployed to Netifly, in turn if & when there is bugs in my project I will be able to debug branch by branch.

 ## Version Control Workflow

 When on Master Branch,